Mary Alice Williams: NBC career

 In 1989, Williams moved to NBC News where she co-hosted Yesterday, Today & Tomorrow, a series of news magazine specials which were controversial, since they included dramatic reenactments similar to the television show, Unsolved Mysteries; substitute anchored NBC Nightly News; and co-hosted Sunday Today.
 In 1990, Williams was one of a group of NBC News personnel who won a News and Documentary Emmy award in the category of Outstanding General Coverage of a Single Breaking News Story (Segments) for "Romanian Revolution Coverage" on NBC Nightly News and Weekend Nightly News.
 She shared this award with fellow anchors Tom Brokaw, Garrick Utley, John Cochran, Deborah Norville, and Katie Couric, and correspondents Dennis Murphy, George Lewis, Arthur Kent, and Tom Aspell.
-During her tenure with NBC from 1989–1993, she also anchored Sunday Today, NBC News Special Reports, and NBC’s extended coverage of Desert Storm: War in the Gulf.
+During her tenure with NBC from 1989 to 1993, she also anchored Sunday Today, NBC News Special Reports, and NBC's extended coverage of Desert Storm: War in the Gulf.
 Williams was a frequent anchor and correspondent for NBC Nightly News, NBC News at Sunrise and Today.

 In the 1990s, she represented the telecommunications company NYNEX in a series of commercials.